Gnauqoa/chat-app/README.md

   ```bash
   npm start
   ```
+3. Start backend repo here: https://github.com/Gnauqoa/chat-app-server

-3. Follow the instructions in the terminal to open the app on your device or emulator.
+4. Follow the instructions in the terminal to open the app on your device or emulator.

 ## Usage